boazsegev/iodine/README.md

 end
 ```

-This is especially effective as it allows the use of middleware for connection upgrading, while having the main application answer any HTTP requests.
+This is especially effective as it allows the use of middleware without interfering with connection upgrades.

 This means that it's easy to minimize the number of Ruby objects we need before an Upgrade takes place and a new protocol is established.